The Growth Department

 You can’t lead customers if your calendar is consumed by internal noise.
 The book shows how top performers reclaim the time required to do the work that actually matters.

-Instead of managing requests and waiting for renewals, she asked a different question: “Where do you want to be in five years?”That question changed everything.
+Joanna Hagelberger inherited a $50,000 account.
+Instead of managing requests and waiting for the renewal, she asked her customer a different question:

-Over time, the account grew to $10 million in annual revenue.
+That question changed everything.
 Not through pressure.
 Through clarity, curiosity, and a different understanding of what Account Management could be.

 “I spent my career proving what Account Management can be.
 I hit quota 17 years straight.
 But I had no playbook, no system, no language to explain what I was doing.
 This book is everything I figured out, and everything I wish someone had handed me when I started.”